galadriel-ai/contracts/contracts/README_e2e.md

 This runs a chain on: http://localhost:8545
 Chain ID: 1337

 Take some private key from local node and add to .env `PRIVATE_KEY_LOCALHOST`
+If deploying on Galadriel devnet add your private key to .env `PRIVATE_KEY_GALADRIEL`

 ## Deploy the oracle contract and all examples